 Contact Information Where to Set in User Interface Options for Restricting Visibility API Controls on User Object First Name Last Name Nickname About Me Public Go to Your Name > Edit Contact Info, then click About Everyone see these fields unless your administrator enables nickname display or creates a custom page that displays this information.
-If your administrator has enabled nickname display, your nickname displays in place of your first and last names in most locations.
-N/A Title External Go to Your Name > Edit Contact Info, then click About Employees, external, or public UserPreferencesShowTitleToExternalUsers UserPreferencesShowTitleToGuestUsers Note: When the guest user preference is set to true, the job title field is visible to external members even if the external member preference is set to false.
+If your N/A administrator has enabled nickname display, your

+Contact Information Where to Set in User Interface Options for Restricting Visibility API Controls on User Object nickname displays in place of your first and last names in most locations.
+Title External Go to Your Name > Edit Contact Info, then click About Employees, external, or public UserPreferencesShowTitleToExternalUsers UserPreferencesShowTitleToGuestUsers Note: When the guest user preference is set to true, the job title field is visible to external members even if the external member preference is set to false.
 Profile photo External.
 Users without access see the stock photo.
-On your profile page, click Update under your photo (or Add Photo if you haven't added a photo yet), then select Show in communities with publicly accessible pages External or public UserPreferencesShowProfilePicToGuestUsers City Country Email Fax Mobile Phone Employees Go to Your Name > Edit Contact Info, then click Contact Employees, external, or public Note: For each pair of preferences controlling the visibility of a field, when the guest user preference is set to true, the field is visible to external members even if the external member preference is set to false.
-UserPreferencesShowCityToExternalUsers State Street Address Work Phone UserPreferencesShowCityToGuestUsers UserPreferencesShowCountryToExternalUsers
+On your profile page, click Update under your photo (or Add Photo if you haven't added a photo yet), then select Show in communities with publicly accessible pages External or public UserPreferencesShowProfilePicToGuestUsers City Country Email Fax Mobile Phone State Street Address Work Phone Zip/Postal Code Employees Go to Your Name > Edit Contact Info, then click Contact Employees, external, or public Note: For each pair of preferences controlling the visibility of a field, when the guest user preference is set to true, the field is visible to external members even if the external member preference is set to false.
+UserPreferencesShowCityToExternalUsers UserPreferencesShowCityToGuestUsers UserPreferencesShowCountryToGuestUsers UserPreferencesShowCountryToGuestUsers UserPreferencesShowEmailToExternalUsers UserPreferencesShowEmailToGuestUsers UserPreferencesShowFaxToExternalUsers UserPreferencesShowFaxToGuestUsers UserPreferencesShowManagerToGuestUsers UserPreferencesShowManagerToGuestUsers UserPreferencesShowManagerToGuestUsers

-Contact Information Where to Set in User Interface Options for Restricting Visibility API Controls on User Object
+Contact Information Where to Set in User Interface Options for Restricting Visibility API Controls on User Object UserPreferencesShowMobilePhoneToGuestUsers ${\tt UserPreferencesShowPostalCodeToExternalUsers}$ UserPreferencesShowPostalCodeToGuestUsers UserPreferencesShowStateToExternalUsers UserPreferencesShowStateToGuestUsers ${\tt UserPreferencesShowStreetAddressToExternalUsers}$ ${\tt UserPreferencesShowStreetAddressToGuestUsers}$ ${\tt UserPreferencesShowWorkPhoneToExternalUsers}$ UserPreferencesShowWorkPhoneToGuestUsers

-Zip/Postal Code UserPreferencesShowCountryToGuestUsers

-UserPreferencesShowEmailToExternalUsers

-UserPreferencesShowEmailToGuestUsers

-UserPreferencesShowFaxToExternalUsers

-UserPreferencesShowFaxToGuestUsers

-UserPreferencesShowManagerToExternalUsers

-UserPreferencesShowManagerToGuestUsers

-UserPreferencesShowMobilePhoneToExternalUsers

-UserPreferencesShowMobilePhoneToGuestUsers

-UserPreferencesShowPostalCodeToExternalUsers

-UserPreferencesShowPostalCodeToGuestUsers

-UserPreferencesShowStateToExternalUsers

-UserPreferencesShowStateToGuestUsers

-UserPreferencesShowStreetAddressToExternalUsers

-UserPreferencesShowStreetAddressToGuestUsers

-UserPreferencesShowWorkPhoneToExternalUsers

-UserPreferencesShowWorkPhoneToGuestUsers